Last reviewed by Netlify Support - August, 2023

-- The domain name must be added as a “custom domain” under the site settings.
+- The domain name must be added as a “production domain” under the site settings.

-The site shown for a domain name is controlled completely by the site custom domain setting and not the DNS records.
+The site shown for a domain name is controlled completely by the site production domain setting and not the DNS records.
 Again, the DNS records point to IP addresses and nothing else.

 I hope this clarifies the (admittedly confusing) details about the NETLIFY type DNS records.
 The DNS records only point to IP addresses that Netlify uses for our CDN.
 It is the site setting that controls what site we show for a domain, not the DNS records.